Tench Coxe: Biography

 Coxe became a Whig and began a long political career.
 In 1786 he was sent to the Annapolis Convention and in 1788 to the Continental Congress.
-In September of 1787, Coxe wrote three articles published in the Independent Gazetteer (Philadelphia) with the name “An American Citizen” examining the newly minted U.S. Constitution with a focus on the Presidency and the two houses of Congress and contrasting it – favorably – to the British Constitution.
+In September 1787, Coxe wrote three articles published in the Independent Gazetteer (Philadelphia) with the name “An American Citizen” examining the newly minted U.S. Constitution with a focus on the Presidency and the two houses of Congress and contrasting it – favorably – to the British Constitution.

 Coxe next became a Federalist.
 A proponent of industrialization during the early years of the United States, Coxe co-authored the famous Report on Manufactures (1791) with Alexander Hamilton, providing much of the statistical data.
 He had been appointed Assistant Secretary of the Treasury on September 11, 1789, under Alexander Hamilton when Hamilton was Secretary of the Treasury.
 Coxe also headed a group called the Manufacturing Society of Philadelphia.
 He was appointed revenue commissioner by President George Washington on June 30, 1792, and served until removed by President John Adams.
 In 1796, he was elected to the American Philosophical Society.

-Coxe then turned Democratic-Republican, and in the canvass of 1800 published Adams' famous letter to him regarding Pinckney.
+Coxe then turned Democratic-Republican, and in the canvass of 1800 published Adams's famous letter to him regarding Pinckney.
 For this he was reviled by the federalists as a renegade, a tory, and a British guide, and President Thomas Jefferson rewarded him by an appointment as Purveyor of Public Supplies; he served from 1803 to 1812.

 In 1804 Coxe organized and led a group at Philadelphia opposed to the election to congress of Michael Leib, and this brought him again into public notice.
 Though a Democratic-Republican, he was for three months daily abused by the Aurora.
 He was called a tory, a Federal rat, a British guide who had entered Philadelphia in 1777 with laurel in his hat, and his group was nicknamed the "quids."
 The term is commonly supposed to have been first applied to the little band led by John Randolph in 1806, but this is a mistake.

 Coxe was a writer on political and economic subjects and a champion of tariffs to protect the new nation's growing industries.
 He wrote also on naval power, on encouragement of arts and manufactures, on the cost, trade, and manufacture of cotton, on the navigation act, and on arts and manufactures in the United States.
 He deserves, indeed, to be called the father of the American cotton industry.
 He was the first to attempt to bring an Arkwright machine to the United States, the first to urge Southerners to raise cotton.
 Coxe also acquired vast acreage of Pennsylvania timber and coal lands.
 This investment in lands though not much developed in Tench Coxe lifetime was the basis of wealth for his descendants.

 Coxe died July 17, 1824, in Philadelphia, where he is interred in Christ Church Burial Ground.

 His grandson Colonel Frank Coxe built Battery Park Hotel in Asheville, North Carolina and bought Green River Plantation in Polk County, North Carolina.
-His grandson, Eckley Coxe, founded MMI Preparatory School in Freeland, Pennsylvania.
+His grandson, Eckley Brinton Coxe, founded MMI Preparatory School in Freeland, Pennsylvania.